One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

 \subsection{$SL(2,\mathbb{Z})$ summation of the partition function}

-We derive the one-loop partition function in section 3 and consider taking $SL(2,\mathbb{Z})$ summation as in \citep{Dijkgraaf:2000fq,Maloney:2007ud}.
-At first sight this seems to be hard because the first term in \ref{4.5} cannot be expanded as a polynomial of $q$ and $\overline{q}$.
-However physically we remember that we can set $q=\overline{q}$ , so we will use \ref{4.7} and \ref{4.13}.
+Since we derived the one-loop partition function in section 3, here we would like to consider taking $SL(2,\mathbb{Z})$ summation as in \citep{Dijkgraaf:2000fq,Maloney:2007ud}.
+At first sight this seems to be hard because the first term in (\ref{4.5}) cannot be expanded as a polynomial of $q$ and $\overline{q}$.
+However, physically we remember that we can set $q=\overline{q}$ , so we will use (\ref{4.7}) and (\ref{4.13}).

-Firstly let us consider Neumann case.
-In section 1 we calculated tree-level partition function of the BTZ black hole.
+Firstly, let us consider the Neumann case.
+In section 1 we calculated the tree-level partition function of the BTZ black hole.
 To derive the tree-level partition function of the thermal AdS, we can change the modular parameter as $\tau\rightarrow-\frac{1}{\tau}$.
-Therefore partition function of the thermal AdS is given by
+Therefore, partition function of the thermal AdS is given by

 where $k=\frac{1}{16G}$.
-The whole classical Einstein solution with the boundary torus is obtained by implementing modular transformation:
+The whole classical Einstein solution with the boundary torus is obtained by implementing the modular transformation:

 where $\gamma\in SL(2,\mathbb{Z})/\{\pm1\}$.
-Hence here we can take $c>0$ and sum over $\left(c,d\right)$, which are relatively prime integers.
+Hence, here we can take $c>0$ and sum over $\left(c,d\right)$, which are relatively prime integers.
 The full partition function can be written as